eth-cscs/sarus/doc/config/configuration_reference.rst

 securityChecks (bool, REQUIRED)
 -------------------------------
 Enable/disable runtime security checks to verify that security critical files are not tamperable by non-root users.
+Refer to the section about :ref:`security requirements <requirements-permissions-security>` for more details on these checks.

 Recommended value: ``true``

-Refer to the :ref:`security requirements <requirements-permissions-security>`.

 .. _config-reference-OCIBundleDir: